ZCU104 board

 • Channel C implements UART1 MIO20/21 connections.

-In general they should show up as subsequent /dev/ttyUSBx devices (0-3 if no others were present).
+The channels should show up as subsequent /dev/ttyUSBx devices (0-3 if no others were present).
 Channel B is connected to the console in the PS Linux system.

 picocom -b 115200 /dev/ttyUSB1